aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 scripts/build_env.sh
 ```

 This would be a good time to grab a coffee or tea.
 This step takes a few minutes to run.

-This step does not need to be repeated on notebook restart.
-See [Restarting the notebook](#restarting-the-notebook)
+This step does not need to be repeated on notebook restart (see [Restarting the notebook](#restarting-the-notebook)).

 **4. Combine relevant files into single source directory for SageMaker.**